Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Most Commonly Traded Currency Pairs

 All the countries have their official currency but few of them trade actively in forex markets.
-The demand is always there for highly liquid currencies of the developed countries which are politically stable like USD, GBP, JPY.
+The demand is always there for highly liquid currencies of the developed countries that are politically stable like USD, GBP, and JPY.

-The list of commonly traded pairs in no specific order is as under
+The list of commonly traded pairs in no specific order is under:

 Reasons for Currency Fluctuations

-Changes in interest rate, GDP, consumer confidence, inflation, unemployment, political stability of a particular country has a huge impact on its currency movements.
+Changes in interest rate, GDP, consumer confidence, inflation, unemployment, and political stability of a particular country have a huge impact on its currency movements.

 Depending on the announcement and the current state of the country its currency can exhibit large fluctuations which can lead to extreme gain or losses.